 And so, with a character who is fleshed out and has strong motivation, you can start to string together scenes and moments.
 As you go back through your work, make sure you know what’s operating below the surface, what’s important and at stake for each person (advice on raising the stakes).
 What each character is really doing in a scene.

 If you have a lot of scenes of people hanging out, making small talk, not moving toward their goals, not caring about their wants or needs, not advancing away from their frustrations… you’re probably creating less tension than you could be.
+What makes a character?
 Go scene by scene, moment by moment.
 And always keep your character’s interests at the front of your mind.
 This way, you slowly start assembling next week’s topic: plot!

 Want personalized help with what makes a great character for your story?
 Come to me for book editing services and we can dig into your protagonist together.